 It was first built in 1940 as part of the Portuguese World Exhibition.

-But it wasn’t until two decades later, in 1960, that it was rebuilt with concrete and rosal stone from Leiria.
+But it wasn’t until two decades later, in 1960, that it was rebuilt using concrete and rosal stone from Leiria.
 The interior was only remodeled in 1985.

 Address: Avenida Brasília